 In this section, we study the existence and bifurcations of pulse solutions in the geographically shifting habitat model~\eqref{eq:main}--\eqref{eq:DirichletBCs}, or equivalently~\eqref{eq:mainmf1}--\eqref{eq:mainmf2}, with

 the Allee reaction term~\eqref{eq:AlleeFunction}, and the habitat function~\eqref{eq:habitat}.
-Specifically, we use the framework outlined in~\cref{sec:GenApproach} to obtain pulse solutions for the habitat model by computing heteroclinic orbits in the nondimensionalised compactified system
+Specifically, we use the framework outlined in~\cref{sec:GenApproach} to obtain pulse solutions for the habitat model by computing heteroclinic orbits in the nondimensionalized compactified system

-Here, the dimensionless Allee reaction term~\eqref{eq:fAr} is given in terms of $s$ instead of $z$:
+Here, the dimensionless Allee reaction term~\eqref{eq:fAr} is given in terms of $s$ instead of $z$,

 using the rescaled and extended habitat function $\tilde{H}_\alpha(s)$ from~\eqref{eq:Hcompact} with $ h^\pm =0$ and

 which is derived by employing the inverse coordinate transformation~\eqref{eq:inverseCF} to express $z$ in terms of $s$ in the rescaled habitat function \eqref{eq:habitatresc}.
 The compactified logistic model is given in \cref{append:compactLogistic}.